Revenue Reverend

 Picture

-1906 (earliest recorded example).
-Postage stamps of Zanzibar (monogram of Sultan Seyyid Ali bin Hamoud bin Naherud) overprinted Revenue in mixed case, probably by a local printer.
+1906-07 (recorded usage).
+Postage stamps of Zanzibar (monogram of Sultan Seyyid Ali bin Hamoud bin Naherud) overprinted Revenue in mixed case in three different styles, probably by a local printer.
 Perf 14.
-Wmk multiple rosettes.
+Wmk Multiple Rosettes.
 Printed (typo) De La Rue.
+Flags and lines at edges of stamps in red on rupee values.

 Picture